IIT-MACHINE-LEARNING-AREEB-CARMEN/CS584/src/readme.md

 5. Perform feature extraction (MFCCs)
 6. Evaluate the song and plot the results.

-ML - Visual Comparison + Audio feature Extraction + Build and Train Classical Models + Classification Repports.ipynb:
+B. ML - Visual Comparison + Audio feature Extraction + Build and Train Classical Models + Classification Repports.ipynb:
 - the user has to be careful to change all the variables that lead to the files.

 This scripys follows the next steps: